Response of the Unruh-DeWitt detector in flat spacetime with a compact dimension: Summary and discussion

-Therefore, even though we cannot discriminate between the Unruh-DeWitt detectors moving along different inertial world lines (see the left of \figref{fig:twin paradox}), the response of the Unruh-DeWitt detector can be used to infer the length $L$ and to discriminate between inertial reference frames with different velocities in the compact direction (see the right of \figref{fig:twin paradox}).
-However, whether we can deﬁnitely assert that inertial frames are discriminable by ``local'' experiments is a matter of interpretation.
-After all, the vacuum state $\ket{0_L}$ is a global concept and an accelerating Unruh-DeWitt detector knows about $\ket{0_L}$ only if the walls of the moving inertial reference frame are transparent to the field $\phi$.\footnote{In the same regard, the experiment by measuring the deviation of the electrostatic field of a point charge (as studied in \cite{Bansal:2005ue}) is not to be viewed as completely local either, since the deviation relies on the fact that the electric field stretches out to the entire universe and the local electric field is deformed anyway if the charge source is screened by the frame walls.}
+It should be remarked that whether we can definitely assert that inertial frames are discriminable by ``local'' experiments is a matter of interpretation.
+After all, the vacuum state $\ket{0_L}$ is a global concept and an Unruh-DeWitt detector knows about $\ket{0_L}$ only if the walls of the moving inertial reference frame are transparent to the field $\phi$.\footnote{In the same regard, the experiment by measuring the deviation of the electrostatic field of a point charge (as studied in \cite{Bansal:2005ue}) is not to be viewed as completely local either, since the deviation relies on the fact that the electric field stretches out to the entire universe and the local electric field is deformed anyway if the charge source is screened by the frame walls.} Finally, it should be noted that measurement of the response of the Unruh-DeWitt detector is completely out of reach of current technology, let alone able to distinguish the difference.
+Nevertheless, it is conceptually important to understand the (non)equivalence of inertial frames and that of uniformly accelerated frames in light of the response of the Unruh-DeWitt detector.